What to Document

 - Use bibliographic management software such as EndNote to:

 - maintain a searchable database of references related to the systematic review

-- store all references selected for the systematic review
+- store all references selected for the systematic review and identify duplicate references

 - store all discarded references